usiyoung/react-context-reducer/README.md

-# React To-Do List with Context API and useReducer
+# Context API and useReducer

 ## Overview